LogicalShark/ipa/README.md

-# Enunciated English Text Generator
+# English Generator

-Hi
+This website generates text or ipa based on text (or its pronounced version).